 7. Constant and/or Severe Headaches

-Headaches are common in pregnancy, which means it can be hard to tell if these pains are related to preeclampsia or a normal pregnancy.
+Headaches are common in pregnancy, which means it can be hard to tell if they’re related to preeclampsia or normal pregnancy.
+Constant headaches, intense headaches, or migraines require attention from a medical provider and are common indicators of preeclampsia.

-Pregnancy can come with unpleasant bloating and swelling, although in certain cases it could point to a serious underlying condition…
+Pregnancy can come with unpleasant bloating and swelling, although in certain cases it could point to serious health problems…

 6. Swelling of the Limbs (Edema)

-Pregnancy bloating is common.
-Specifically, swelling due to fluid retention, or edema, is common.
-However, typical edema during pregnancy is restricted to the lower half of the body.
-Swelling in not just the lower extremities, but also the arms, hands, and face, can indicate preeclampsia.
+Pregnancy bloating is common and normal, particularly in the lower half of the body.
+Swelling in the arms, hands, and face, though, can indicate preeclampsia.

 Another potential sign of preeclampsia can be found in the bathroom…